ray-project/ray/doc/source/tutorial.rst

 submitted to a local scheduler, and object IDs for the outputs of the task are immediately returned.
 However, the task will not be executed until the system actually schedules the task on a worker.
 Task execution is **not** done lazily.
+The system moves the input data to the task, and the task will execute as soon as its input dependencies are available and there are enough resources for the computation.

 **When a task is submitted, each argument may be passed in by value or by object ID.** For example, these lines have the same behavior.